aspose-cells-cloud/aspose-cells-cloud-docs/cells/release-notes/release-notes-2016/aspose-cells-for-cloud-1-4-0-release-notes/_index.md

 weight: 30
 ---

+We are pleased to announce the release of Aspose.Cells Cloud 1.4.0 with following improvements.

 |**Key** |**Summary** |**Category** |
 | :- | :- | :- |
 |SAASCELLS-159 |Range API for Aspose.Cells.Cloud.API |New Feature |